Best BBQ sambal stingray in Singapore

 Image credit: @teojimmy

-Finally a stall catering to the non-chilli eaters.
 526 Hotplate BBQ’s stingray ($8) comes with a house-made sambal paste that derives its flavour more from dried shrimp than the chilli itself.
-Though not the best choice if you are looking for a spicy kick, the robust and fragrant paste will definitely satiate your BBQ stingray craving.
+Though it’s not the best choice if you are looking for a spicy kick, the robust and fragrant paste will definitely satiate your barbecue stingray craving.
 Do make reservations before heading down, as this place crowds like no other.

 Address: Jurong West Street 52, Block 526, Singapore 640526